Castelvill/OpenTxT/README.md

 - jl (reg) (number) (label) - jump to the <label> if the register's value is lower than <number>;
 - jex (file) (label) - jump to the <label> if the file exists;
 - jnex (file) (label) - jump to the <label> if the file doesn’t exist;
+- jmpt - jump to the last token on stack;
 - sleep (number) - stop program for (number) miliseconds.